Sporadius/PlexConnect/README.md

 # PlexConnect - WakeOnLan(WOL) version

 I was in need of a solution to wake my Plex Media Server from S3 sleep state with WakeOnLan(WOL).
-My PlexConnect is running on my Raspberry PI as a daemon and my PMS is on my NAS.
-Now PlexConnect wakes the NAS.
+My PlexConnect is now running on my Raspberry PI as a daemon and my Plex Media Server is on my NAS.
+Now PlexConnect wakes the NAS as soon as I start the Trailers application on the Apple TV.

 Prerequisites on the PlexConnect host:
-* Linux
+* Linux (suggestions for Windows/Mac are welcom -
-* The wakeonlan utility (apt-get install wakeonlan)
+    - The wakeonlan utility (apt-get install wakeonlan)

 Prerequisite settings in the Settings.cfg file:
 * Run PlexConnect.py one time to get the Settings.cfg file